Kausha3/micro-service/README.md

 ### Render Deployment

 The application is ready for deployment on Render.
 Follow these steps:

+**⚠️ Important**: Ensure all environment variables are properly configured.
+See `RENDER_DEPLOYMENT_TROUBLESHOOTING.md` for common issues and solutions.

 1. **Push to GitHub**: Commit and push your code to a GitHub repository
 2. **Connect to Render**: